bravemaster3/monty/README.md

 * div: Divide first two element of the stack, push the result to top
 * mul: Multiply first two element of the stack, push the result to top
 * pchar: Print character at the top of stack
+* pstr: prints the string starting at the top of the stack
 ### More to come

 > [!WARNING]